parlance-zz/g-diffuser-bot/README.md

 Updating:
  - Simply download and replace your files with those from this repository.
 You probably won't need to replace your config and default settings files.

+ G-Diffuser Experimental Fourier Shaped Noise In/out-painting Explanation:

+  Why does this need to exist?
+I thought SD already did in/out-painting?:

+ This seems to be a common misconception.
+Non-latent diffusion models such as Dall-e can be readily used for in/out-painting but the current SD in-painting pipeline is just regular img2img with a mask, and changing that would require training a completely new model (at least to my understanding).
+In order to get good results, SD needs to have information in the (completely) erased area of the image.
+Adding to the confusion is that the PNG file format is capable of saving color data in
+ (completely) erased areas of the image but most applications won't do this by default, and copying the image data to the "clipboard" will erase the color data in the erased regions (at least in Windows).
+Code like this or patchmatch that can generate a seed image (or "fixed code") will (at least for now) be required for seamless out-painting.

+ Although there are simple effective solutions for in-painting, out-painting can be especially challenging because there is no color data in the masked area to help prompt the generator.
+Ideally, even for in-painting we'd like work effectively without that data as well.

+ By taking a fourier transform of the unmasked source image we get a function that tells us the presence, orientation, and scale of features in that source.
+Shaping the init/seed/fixed code noise to the same distribution of feature scales, orientations, and positions/phases increases (visual) output coherence by helping keep features aligned and of similar orientation and size.
+This technique is applicable to any continuous generation task such as audio or video, each of which can be conceptualized as a series of out-painting steps where the last half of the input "frame" is erased.
+ TLDR: The fourier transform of the unmasked source image is a strong prior for shaping the noise distribution of in/out-painted areas

+ For multi-channel data such as color or stereo sound the "color tone" of the noise can be bled into the noise with gaussian convolution and a final histogram match to the unmasked source image ensures the palette of the source is mostly preserved.
+SD is extremely sensitive to careful color and "texture" matching to ensure features are appropriately "bound" if they neighbor each other in the transition zone.

+ The effects of both of these techiques in combination include helping the generator integrate the pre-existing view distance and camera angle, as well as being more likely to complete partially erased features (like appropriately completing a partially erased arm, house, or tree).

+ Please note this implementation is written for clarity and correctness rather than performance.

+ Todo: To be investigated is the idea of using the same technique directly in latent space.
+Spatial properties are (at least roughly?) preserved in latent space so the fourier transform should be usable there for the same reason convolutions are usable there.
+The ideas presented here could also be combined or augmented with other existing techniques.
+ Todo: It would be trivial to add brightness, contrast, and overall palette control using simple parameters
+ Todo: There are some simple optimizations that can increase speed significantly, e.g. re-using FFTs and gaussian kernels

+ This code is provided under the MIT license -  Copyright (c) 2022 Christopher Friesen To anyone who reads this I am seeking employment in related areas.
+ Donations would also be greatly appreciated and will be used to fund further development.
+(ETH @ 0x8e4BbD53bfF9C0765eE1859C590A5334722F2086)

+ Questions or comments can be sent to parlance@fifth-harmonic.com (https://github.com/parlance-zz/)